-Repair category 1

-Notes The property was generally well presented at the time of our inspection.

 Cellars

-Repair category N/A
+Repair Category N/A

-Notes Not applicable.
+Notes N/A

-Electric ity
+Electricity

-Repair category 2
+Repair Category 2

-Notes The electrical installation includes a number of older sections.
-It will be necessary to have the installation checked by a suitably qualified electrician and upgraded as necessary.
+Notes The electrical installation is of an older type.
 The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.,
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

-Gas

-Repair category 1

-Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-Water, plumbing and bathroom fittings

-Repair category 1